- Research has shown that children who play with puzzles, building blocks, and board games tend to have better spatial reasoning ability.

 In what way does having better spatial skills help your child?
 Well, having the capacity to mentally transform shapes is an important predictor of later success in certain math-related careers, such as science, technology, engineering, and mathematics.
 The findings from these studies show that activities such as playing with puzzles and building blocks during the early years may lay the foundation and become a possible intervention tool for the improvement of math skills.

-If you want to foster your little one’s spatial skills, here is a list of suggestions you might want to try out (besides incorporating building blocks and puzzle play into your child’s routine):
+If you want to foster your little one’s spatial thinking, here is a list of suggestions you might want to try out (besides incorporating building blocks and puzzles into your child’s routine):

 - Get involved!
 Show your little one how to build and create different things together.

 - Use challenges as part of the fun.
 Invite your toddler to try to build similar structures to ones you see in a book or TV, or to even try to replicate one you are making.